awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ### Re\-Encrypt an Encrypted Snapshot<a name="reencrypt-snapshot"></a>

-The ability to encrypt a snapshot during copying allows you to apply a new CMK to an already\-encrypted snapshot that you own\.
+The ability to encrypt a snapshot during copying allows you to apply a new symmetric CMK to an already\-encrypted snapshot that you own\.
 Volumes restored from the resulting copy are only accessible using the new CMK\.
 The following diagram illustrates the process\.
 In this example, you own two CMKs, CMK A and CMK B\.
 The source snapshot is encrypted by CMK A\.
 During copy, with the key ID of CMK B specified as a parameter, the source data is automatically re\-encrypted by CMK B\.

 ![\[Copy an encrypted snapshot and encrypt the copy to a new key.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/snap-reencrypt.png)